Cyber Security

 Misdirection

-Creating plausible explanations for any anomalies that might raise suspicions about the attack.
+Create plausible explanations for any anomalies that might raise suspicions about the attack.

-Continued Manipulation
+Continued Control

 cyber attack vectors, cloud, cyber security